yumuk1989/Python_Anesthesia_Simulator/docs/source/modelling_anesthesia.rst

    :alt: Four-compartment model

    Four-compartment model for propofol and remifentanil.

+In the simulator, we slightly abuse the notation and included the effect-site compartments in the PK model in order to keep all the dynamical system in the same state-space representation.

 If pharmacokinetics models usually assume no interaction between drugs, pharmacodynamics models should express the synergy or the antagonism between drugs.
 For the effect of propofol and remifentanil on the BIS, a 3D-Hill function is used to express the drug's synergy: